Neutrino-nucleus interactions and the determination of oscillation parameters: Dependence of oscillation parameters on the description of nuclear effects

-In order to normalize the event rates to the T2K Monte Carlo expectations, few numerical value were extracted from Table I of \textcite{Abe:2013hdq}.
-For the sake of simplicity, the central bin energy value was used as the reference value for the neutrino energy in a given bin; this could be different from the reconstructed neutrino energies used by the T2K Collaboration.
+In order to normalize the event rates to the T2K Monte Carlo expectations, few numerical value were extracted from Table I of Ref.~\cite{Abe:2013hdq}.
+For the sake of simplicity, the central value was used as the reference value for the neutrino energy in a given bin; this could be different from the reconstructed neutrino energies used by the T2K Collaboration.
 To mimic possible uncertainties associated with the neutrino energy reconstruction, an energy smearing function was used to distribute the event rates in the various energy bins.
-The ratios among the computation presented in the paper of \textcite{Meloni:2012fq} and the T2K data define a sort of {\it energy dependent} efficiencies, $\varepsilon$, which, for the $\nu_\mu \to \nu_e$ signal turn out to be $\varepsilon\sim 0.4$.
+The ratios among the computation presented in Ref.~\cite{Meloni:2012fq} and the T2K data define a sort of {\it energy dependent} efficiencies, $\varepsilon$, which, for the $\nu_\mu \to \nu_e$ signal turn out to be $\varepsilon\sim 0.4$.
 This procedure (corresponding to step 3 of the previous paragraph) allows to take into account all the detection efficiencies to different neutrino flavors in the Super Kamiokande detector.
 Once computed, these corrective factors are used in the simulations done with a different cross section model, since it was assumed that those are due to detector features and not to the neutrino interactions.